About Us - Office of Customer Education and Outreach (OCEO) | Official U.S. Government Website Skip to main content

 Introduction

 The Office of Customer Education and Outreach (OCEO) was created to combat fraud and provide tools to help individuals recognize, avoid, and report fraudulent activities.
 OCEO collaborates with both internal and external stakeholders to identify emerging fraud trends, develop educational materials, and implement effective outreach strategies.

-Our goal is to alert the public about fraudulent products, situations, or behaviors that could make them targets for crime.
+We partner with private, non-profit, and public-sector organizations to build financial literacy, enhance investor education, and fight fraud effectively.
 To learn more, email education@cftc.gov or visit Learn & Protect for Advisories & Articles, or explore our Videos and Publications.

-OCEO Staff
+OCEO Senior Staff

 About the Office

-OCEO operates through three main work streams: Research and Evaluation, Educational Content Development, and Outreach.
 Research and Evaluation identifies emerging fraud trends, evaluates the effectiveness of initiatives, and provides insights into audience demographics and media preferences.
 Educational Content Development focuses on designing and producing multi-media educational materials that are engaging and informative.
 Outreach manages public engagement, builds strategic partnerships, and fosters relationships with key stakeholders to enhance fraud prevention efforts.

 OCEO regularly collaborates with private, non-profit, and public-sector partners to build financial literacy, improve investor education, and combat fraud effectively.
-To learn more, email education@cftc.gov, or visit Learn & Protect for Advisories & Articles, or explore our Videos and Publications.

 Federal Compliance & Public Resources